andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/swift-how-to-setting-up-a-table-view.md

 #### [2:12]

-Switching back over to my XCode window, I paste the code snippet in.
+Switching back over to my Xcode window, I paste the code snippet in.

 #### [2:16]